 - This eliminates the cost associated with a second transport vehicle that is often required when using other lifting solutions.

 - For operators familiar with telescopic cranes, the lack of a winch and the upper seat may seem inconvenient, but in reality, these attributes have their advantages.

 - The boom of an articulated crane is able to navigate directly to the payload without a winch, a capacity that eliminates the need for a winch while offering greater versatility.

 - However, if an application requires or would benefit from a winch – such as an accuracy of placing a load of 10 feet or more underground – an articulated crane may be equipped with one of these.

 - In the same way, most articulated cranes are now equipped and operated using a radio remote control, which provides the operator with greater visibility and ensures greater safety for the operator.

 - And while the articulation of the cranes of the past did not have a comparable reach to their telescopic relatives, the current IMT models have a maximum horizontal reach of 79 feet.

-- Many IMT articulated cranes have a power system plus dual arm link (DL), which is very suitable for long stretches and lifting in high positions with equipment (such as fly-jib and capstan) demanding.
+- Many IMT articulated cranes have a power system plus a dual-arm link (DL), which is very suitable for long stretches and lifting in high positions with equipment (such as fly-jib and capstan) demanding.